 The Company elected to close the measurement period as of June 24, 2018.
-The operating results of the acquired entity, from the date of acquisition, have been included in the Company's Consolidated Financial Statements for fiscal year ended June 24, 2018.
+The operating results of the acquired entity, from the date of acquisition, have been included in the Company's Consolidated Financial Statements for fiscal years ended June 24, 2018 and June 30, 2019.
 Goodwill represents the excess of the purchase price over the net tangible and identifiable intangible assets acquired.
 None of the goodwill recognized is deductible for income tax purposes.